DHTMLX/docs-suite/docs/tutorial/binding_components/step6.md

 ---
 sidebar_label: Step 6.
-Edit Data in the Grid
+Edit data in the Grid
 title: Step 6.
-Edit Data in the Grid
+Edit data in the Grid
 ---

 We've already studied how to add and display components on the page.